Monica Liu, MD, PhD, MS

 Professional Activities

 Dr. Liu is a faculty member in the Division of Allergy, Pulmonary and Critical Care Medicine.
-She is a member of the American Thoracic Society.
-Past honors include the Saul Winegrad Award for Outstanding Dissertation and the Roy G. Williams Award for research in the basic medical sciences.
+She is a member of the American Thoracic Society (ATS) and the American Society of Transplantation.
+Past research honors include the ATS Respiratory Cell and Molecular Biology Jo Rae Wright Award, Saul Winegrad Award, and Roy G. Williams Award.

 Clinical Specialties